KostantinRudenko/Chat-Online/README.md

 Kostantin Rudenko support project and contribute to the project.
 # Made by...
-Database part of the project is made by Kostantin Rudenko.
+Socket and Client parts of the project are made by Kostantin Rudenko.

 User Interface part of the project is made by Andrew Khukhrianskyi.